Eargo vs. Oticon

 All Eargo hearing aids can be purchased online or in select stores instead of in an audiologist’s office.
 Starting at $799 per pair, they’re relatively inexpensive when compared to traditional prescription hearing aids like Oticon.

-When our tech experts tried out Eargo hearing aids, we found them to be of high quality.
-They produce rich, clear sound and reduce background noise.
+When our tech experts tried Eargo hearing aids, we found that they produce rich, clear sound and reduce background noise.
 They charge quickly and come in small, easy-to-transport charger cases.
-Some Eargo hearing aids can be programmed through their easy-to-use app.
-We could easily adjust settings and change our hearing aid programs for a better listening experience.
-LINK by Eargo connects to Bluetooth for streaming audio and hands-free phone calls, which the other Eargo models don’t offer.
+In the past, only some Eargo hearing aids could be programmed through their easy-to-use app.
+Now all Eargo hearing aids, including the Link, have their own companion app.2 We could easily adjust settings and change our hearing aid programs for a better listening experience.
+Link connects to Bluetooth for streaming audio and hands-free phone calls, which the other Eargo models don’t offer.
 Dr. Ruth Reisman, one of our resident audiologists, has also tested Eargo devices and found them to be some of the best over-the-counter hearing aids on the market.

 Eargo 7 devices in the portable charger.